 How can you make time to maintain the business continuity plan for your credit union?
-Here are three tips to keep your contingency scenarios ready for action.
+Here are three tips to ensure continued operations—no matter what.

-When you’re not developing your BCP, and when you’re not actively testing it, you should be actively giving yourself time to maintain it.
-Whether through review, update, or bringing others on board to keep your plan steady across management, you’ll need to carve out time to sustain your plan.
+Credit unions must maintain their business continuity plans—and they must make time for it.
+That means that when you’re not developing your BCP, and when you’re not actively testing it, you should maintain it.
+So, to review, update, or align across management, you’ll need to carve out time to sustain your plan.
+Here’s how:

-Tip #2: Make business continuity maintenance part of your staff’s annual performance review.
+Tip #2: Include BCP maintenance in your staff’s annual performance review

-Tip #3: Report your continuity plan to the board of directors.
+Tip #3: Report to the board of directors

-Continual review and reevaluation of your continuity plan will secure your credit union against whatever new monkey wrenches entropy throws your way.
+Continual review and reevaluation of your BCP will secure your credit union against new threats.
 It’s your responsibility to maintain your plan, but with these tips, you can protect your credit union and its members from various threats and risks, both inside and out.